 Is it, is it really?
-The third remake?
-Well, yes it is, Texas Chainsaw 3D is the third attempt to recreate Tobe Hooper’s masterpiece from 1974, directed by John Luessenhop (Lockdown, Takers).
+A third remake?
+Well, yes, yes it is, Texas Chainsaw 3D is the third attempt to recreate Tobe Hooper’s masterpiece from 1974, directed by John Luessenhop (Lockdown, Takers).
 This movie was something that I refused to watch for a long time and the reasons for that are obvious.
-If they wanted to do a good sequel, remake, reboot or whatever the fuck are they calling these things, they should watch The Thing over and over again.
-The thing that made me wanna watch it was the fact that its producers after this movie got the rights for Day of The Dead remake and $20 million to make it.
-What was so fascinating about this movie?
-It made $40 million dollars as of march 2013, and that’s everything anyone needs to know.
-If you are wondering should you watch the first movie, you should, whether you wanna connect the dots or just enjoy, actually you could watch the first remake from 2003, although none of this is really necessary, since they explain everything in the beginning of the movie.
+If they wanted to do a good sequel, remake, reboot, or whatever the fuck are they calling these things, they should watch The Thing – 2011 edition, over and over again.
+Hell, both of the previous installations in the Texas Chainsaw franchise, are great examples as well.
+In fact, compared to them, Texas Chainsaw 3D is a pretty weak addition to the franchise.

 Director: John Luessenhop